Dispersive perturbations of Burgers and hyperbolic equations I : local theory: Introduction

 The question is then to look to which extent the presence of $\mathcal L$ can lower the value of $s$.
 This issue is well understood for {\it scalar} equations with a relatively high dispersion, as the Korteweg-de Vries, Benjamin-Ono, etc,... equations, much less for equations or systems with a {\it weak} dispersive part.

 Again, we will focus in the present paper on the scalar equation \eqref{Whit} on its form \eqref{Whibis} that is

-where $x, \ t \in \mathbb R$, $\epsilon$ is small positive number and $D^{\alpha}$ is the Riesz potential of order $-\alpha$ defined in \eqref{Riesz}.
-When $\alpha=1$, respectively $\alpha=2$, equation \eqref{dispBurgers} corresponds to the well-known Benjamin-Ono and respectively Korteweg -de Vries equations.
-This equation has been extensively studied for $1 \leq \alpha \leq 2$ (see \cite{FLP1, FLP2} and the references therein).
+where $x, t \in \mathbb R$ and $D^{\alpha}$ is the Riesz potential of order $-\alpha$ defined in \eqref{Riesz}.
+When $\alpha=1$, respectively $\alpha=2$, equation \eqref{dispBurgers} corresponds to the well-known Benjamin-Ono and respectively Korteweg-de Vries equations.
+This equation has been extensively studied for $1 \leq \alpha \leq 2$ (see \cite{FLP1} and the references therein).
 In the following we will consider the less dispersive case $0<\alpha<1$.
 The case $\alpha =\frac{1}{2}$ is somewhat reminiscent of the linear dispersion of finite depth water waves with surface tension that have phase velocity (in dimension one and two, where $\hat{{\bf k}}$ is a unit vector) which writes in dimension one or two

 In the case $\alpha=0$, equation \eqref{dispBurgers} becomes the original Burgers equation